-After surviving two World Wars, St Luke’s Church in Weaste, Salford, is risking closure due to loss of money caused by the coronavirus pandemic.
+Despite surviving two World Wars, a Salford church may have to close permanently due to loss of money caused by the coronavirus pandemic.

 The church, on Liverpool Road, was designed in 1865 by George Gilbert Scott, and holds memorials for the victims of World War One, World War Two, and a great organ in memory of the victims of The Blitz.